minoobeyzavi/Transpara/APIXU-Interface.md

 Timestamp Field: forecastday.date
 ```

-4. Test
+4. Test.
-5. Add KPIs to Designer
+5. Add corresponding KPIs to the designer.

 ## Questions
 What data and/or Timestamps do we want to return?